Research on Adolescent and Young Adult Mental Health

 Customized data reports: Participating institutions receive a customized data report with tables and graphs illustrating findings for key survey items and an appendix containing descriptive statistics for other items.
 These reports include comparisons to the national sample of schools.
 Examples of the aggregated, national reports are provided below.
 Institutions receive electronic and hard copies of their customized data reports.
 Campuses that choose to add custom items to the survey also receive a data report containing the results of those items.
 Examples of the data reports can be found by viewing our national data reports, on our Data for Researchers page.

 Interactive data interface: Contacts at participating institutions are able to log in to a secure server to further explore their data.
 In a drop-down menu format, the data interface allows individuals to easily generate graphs and tables for presentations.
 It is also easy to examine sub-groups of interest, such as differences in depressive symptoms between men and women or undergraduate and graduate students.
 Instructions for using the data interface can be found here.

-Translation of findings to an economic case for services/programs: Participating campus receive a brief customized memo summarizing how their data can be translated to an economic case for student mental health services and programs.
+Translation of findings to an economic case for services/programs: Participating institutions receive a brief customized memo summarizing how their data can be translated to an economic case for student mental health services and programs.
 An example of the economic case memo we draft for your school can be found here.
 For general data on the economic case for investing in college mental health, download this infographic.

 The HMN team is always available to provide research consultation and often organizes webinars and other events to promote use of the data.